The former Globe Progress Mine is located at Reefton, within the Victoria Forest Park, on the West Coast of New Zealand’s South Island.

 The Reefton Restoration Project is known for its comprehensive closure and rehabilitation program, with works including:

-Once complete the impoundment will incorporate a shallow lake, which is maintained to provide a minimum two-metre water cover above the tailings surface (that acts as a hydraulic seal).
-There will be riparian planting of native species on the lake’s margins and beaches.
-This methodology aligns with the restoration goal to ensure long-term stabilisation of the physical, chemical and ecological condition of the tailings impoundment.
+Once complete the impoundment will incorporate a shallow lake, which is maintained to provide a minimum two-metre water cover above the tailings surface (acting as a hydraulic seal).
+There will be riparian planting of native species on the lake’s margins and a small wetland adjacent to the eventual spillway.
+This methodology aligns with the restoration goal to ensure long-term stabilisation of the physical, chemical, and ecological condition of the tailings impoundment.

-The former Globe Progress open pit is more than 80% full and tracking within modelled natural-fill parameters.
-As it fills, the team conducts continuous sampling and modelling, including monitoring the temperature and conductivity of the water down to a depth of 30 metres.
+The former Globe Progress Open Pit is now discharging to Devil’s Creek to maintain an appropriate level until the spillway construction is completed.
+As it filled, the team conducted continuous sampling and modelling, including monitoring the temperature and conductivity of the water down to a depth of 50 metres.

-We’ve partnered with the Buller District Council and Inangahua Community Board, committing $250,000 to deliver projects that will support Reefton into the future.
-These projects include:
+We are proud of our history in Reefton and our connection to the local and broader West Coast community of New Zealand.
+We have partnered with the Buller District Council and Inangahua Community Board, committing $250,000 to deliver projects to support Reefton into the future, including:

-- $150,000 over three years to fund a Socio-economic Development Officer position, based in the Council’s Reefton Service Centre, to focus on working with the community to develop and establish projects and secure funding
+- $150,000 NZD over three years to fund a Socio-Economic Development Officer position, based in the Council’s Reefton Service Centre, to focus on working with the community to develop and establish projects and to secure funding;

-- $50,000 project establishment funding to support the development of projects
+- $50,000 NZD project establishment funding to support the development of projects; and

-We’re also supporting environmental partnerships with the Department of Conservation, including Maruia Valley pest control and research and Kaka Management.
+We are also supporting environmental partnerships with the Department of Conservation, including Te Maruia Waka Huia pest control and research program and Kaka Management.